 As you might imagine, many critics look at an advertisement such as the McDonald's lettuce billboard, and even the "fresh" menu items it promotes, as a form of greenwashing.
 Yet, many observers recognize that a living billboard is better than a dead one, regardless of the advertiser's motivations.
 Even the sustainability Web site Treehugger.com admitted to liking the campaign [source: Alter].
 TODO Design and Das Studio's plans also met with praise from some environmentalists, for their use of self-sustaining technologies and oxygen-enriching vegetation.

 A lot of options will likely come down to billboard location.
 Even one lush with vegetation is hardly a part of the natural environment out in the countryside.
 In an urban environment, however, the billboard would likely stand in the midst of artificiality anyway.
 Planting greens on a billboard can only serve to enrich the oxygen and maybe even reduce urban heat islands, which contribute to solar radiation absorption and, according to some, global warming [source: Rothstein].

-Explore the links on the next page to learn even more about advertising and environmentalism.
+Explore the links below to learn even more about advertising and environmentalism.

 - Alter, Lloyd.
 "Billboard Made of Lettuce Grows On You."
 TreeHugger.
 June 12, 2008.
 (April 8, 2009)http://www.treehugger.com/files/2008/06/lettuce-billboard.php

 - Alter, Lloyd.
 "Living Billboard."
 TreeHugger.
 April 27, 2005.
 (April 8, 2009)http://www.treehugger.com/files/2005/06/living_billboar_1.php